francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 7. Ran into an issue with TypeScript not being happy with react-query's optimistic updates.
 Seeing some [others talking about it](https://github.com/tannerlinsley/react-query/discussions/3434) it appears to be a limitation with TypeScript and I need to explicitly define the return type from getQueryData().
 Neat info is this [might be fixed in TypeScript 4.7](https://tkdodo.eu/blog/react-query-and-type-script#optimistic-updates).
 8. Hoo, mutation args threw me off.
 Very thankful for [this excellent guide](https://medium.com/swlh/how-to-use-multiple-parameters-in-usemutation-from-react-query-with-typescript-7e2aeec51446).
 9. I love TypeScript.
 I swear it makes JavaScript fun.
 Discriminating unions, when they fit perfect, feel so good.
+10. I have grand plans to add drag-and-drop abilities to the project but for now I'm working on the simple left/right buttons.
+11. I love JavaScript in general.
+With nullish coalescing you can just throw indicies at an array and if it doesn't exist not only do you not get some exception like you would get in pretty much every other language but you can then check, without fear of error, if a property is available on a particular object in said array.